boxed/kodare.net/_posts/2021-01-20-so_you_want_to_load_a_file.markdown

 ## 2 - Find header

 We have a very simple heuristic for this:

 - Look only at the first 80 rows.
 - For each row calculate a "header-like" score:
-    - Each cell that is non-empty and does not start with plus, minos or a number gives one point.
+    - Each cell that is non-empty and does not start with plus, minus or a number gives one point.
 - If no row has a score above 0 then we didn't find a row.
 - The header is the line with the highest score, take the first one if multiple rows have the same score.